Using images in content

 Accessible images:

-- help people understand the information an image conveys
+- help people understand what the image shows

-- provide context for people who cannot see the image
+- provide context for people who cannot see it

 - work with assistive technologies, such as screen readers